binello7/swisssmartfarming/README.md

 * `python3-venv`
 * `virtualenv` (`pip2 install --user virtualenv`)

-Under *Ubuntu* those can be installed with `pip2 install --user virtualenv && sudo apt install python-pip python3-venv`.
+Under *Ubuntu* those can be installed with `sudo apt install build-essential git libboost-python-dev libexiv2-dev python-all-dev python-pip python3-venv; pip2 install --user virtualenv`.

 After the installation of these main dependencies the `setup.bash` script can be sourced (`source setup.bash`).
 This performs the needed setup.
 The script has to be sourced with one of the following three options: